PlutoLang/plutolang.github.io/docs/New Features/Object-Oriented Programming.md

 #### [Try It Yourself](https://pluto-lang.org/web/#code=local%20t%20%3D%20%7B%0D%0A%20%20%20%20static%20function%20say(msg)%0D%0A%20%20%20%20%20%20%20%20print(msg)%0D%0A%20%20%20%20end%0D%0A%7D%0D%0At.say(%22Hello%22)%20--%20%22Hello%22)

-## New Expression
+## New Operator

-Pluto adds an easy way to make instances with the `new` expression.
-This expression will also call the `__construct` method if it exists.
+Pluto adds an easy way to make instances with the `new` operator.
+This operator will also call the `__construct` method if it exists.

 ```pluto showLineNumbers
 local Human = {